 Ingredients and substitutions:

-- Almond flour - the base of these delicious pancakes is almond flour.
-It is one of my favorite gluten-free flours.
-Just be sure to use almond flour and not almond meal which is more gritty.
+Jump to the Recipe Card.- Almond flour - be sure to use almond flour and not almond meal which is more gritty.
 Do not try swapping the almond flour for regular flour, oat flour or all purpose flour.
 If you can't have almonds I would use cashew flour instead.

 - Tapioca flour - this helps make these into light and fluffy pancakes!
 Do not swap this for cassava flour or any other flours.